new: drive vas from your AI agent over MCP · Cursor, Claude Code, Windsurf

 The vulnerabilities actually found in Framer apps

-Not theoretical OWASP categories — specifically what appears when VAS, security researchers, and bug bounty hunters look at live Framer deployments:
+Not theoretical OWASP categories — specifically what appears when vas, security researchers, and bug bounty hunters look at live Framer deployments:

 1. **[MEDIUM]** **CMS collection visibility** *(medium likelihood)*